BrunoEduardoCSantos/Finding-lane-lines-on-the-road/writeup_template.md

 ## Reflection

-### Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps as follows:
 1. Apply gray scale to the initial image
 2. Use Gaussian blur technique to distinct the white lanes and input to canny edge method